swiney/portfolio/_projects/04-character-customisation-systems.md

 * Motivate them to progress through the game as they chased the next outfit piece.
 * Create a sense of community when they see their classmates' customised avatars in-game.

-In addition to the above, a highly extensible character was necessary as we forcasted huge amounts of storytelling requiring a host of various types of characters/outfits.
+In addition to the above, a highly extensible character was necessary as we forecasted huge amounts of storytelling requiring a host of various types of characters/outfits.

 {% include captioned_image.html src="/assets/projects/04/ingame-customisation.png" alt="Ingame Customisation" caption="In-game Character Customisation screen" %}